The Government of Rwanda is the lead sponsor of the Kigali Declaration and is providing political leadership on behalf of endemic countries.

 We are grateful to the Government of Rwanda for their instrumental leadership throughout this process and look forward to our continued partnership to deliver a high-impact declaration that will support countries achieve their 2030 goals for NTDs.

-The secretariat will continue to play a key role in facilitating and supporting the drafting of the declaration in accordance with direction from the Government of Rwanda and the Board of Uniting to Combat Neglected Tropical Diseases.
+The secretariat will continue to play a key role in facilitating commitments and endorsements for the Kigali Declaration, with support from the wider Uniting partnership.

 As the secretariat is accountable to the Uniting to Combat Neglected Tropical Diseases Board, the work of the secretariat in this critical area of work will be signed off by the Uniting to Combat Neglected Tropical Diseases Board.

-We will be asking countries, organisations, and institutions to sign, and for one signature per organisation.
+We are asking countries, organisations, and institutions to sign, and for one signature per organisation.
 This should be a senior authorised signatory from each country/institution/organisation (e.g., Heads of State, CEOs, Director Generals, Administrators, etc.) so that there is accountability at the right levels.

 An online system is currently being developed whereby individual stakeholders will upload their expected commitments and in due course actual contributions.
 As part of this, we will create an online tracker which will log and track commitments.